-Top 10 Ransomware attacks
+Top 10 Ransomware Attacks

 Attacks using ransomware are all too frequent these days.
 It has affected both large firms in North America and Europe.
-Cybercriminals will target any customer or any company, and victims come from every sector of the economy.
+Cybercriminals will target any customer or company, and victims come from every sector of the economy.

 History and Future of Ransomware